percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 ## Key Exchange

 To facilitate key exchange required to establish or generate an E2E key and a HBH key for an endpoint and the same HBH key for the MDD, this framework utilizes a DTLS-SRTP [@!RFC5764] association between an endpoint and the KMF.
-To establish this association, an endpoint will send DTLS-SRTP messages to the MDD which will then forward them to the MDD as defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel].
-The KEK (i.e., EKT Key) is also conveyed by the KMF over the DTLS association to endpoints via procedures defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet].
+To establish this association, an endpoint will send DTLS-SRTP messages to the MDD which will then forward them to the MDD as defined in the DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel].
+The Key Encryption Key (KEK) (i.e., EKT Key) is also conveyed by the KMF over the DTLS association to endpoints via procedures defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet].

 MDDs use DTLS-SRTP [@!RFC5764] directly with a peer MDD to establish HBH keys for transmitting RTP and RTCP packets that peer MDD.
 The KMF does not facilitate establishing HBH keys for use between MDDs.